TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 Note that the definition also makes sense in larger dimensions.

 Let us start by considering a few examples.
-In the first two examples the matrices will have two distinct real eigenvalues, hence they are (real) diagonalizable, in the third example the eigenvalues are complex (thus the matrix is complex diagonalizable).
+In the first two examples the matrices will have two distinct real eigenvalues, hence they are (real) diagonalisable, in the third example the eigenvalues are complex (thus the matrix is complex diagonalisable).

 ::::{prf:example}
 :label: Ex:DynSystDiscrete:SimplestSystem